May birthdays take place right in the heart of spring and it is a month of the year that is full of hope and energy.

 They can be stubborn when they really have set their minds on something.
 They are imaginative, and adventurous.

-Emerald people understand the feelings of others and have deep thoughts and feelings themselves.
+People with the May birthstone tend to understand the feelings of others and have deep thoughts and feelings themselves.

 They are hard workers and they effortlessly bring happiness to those around them.